wikimint/wmwssite/README.md

 - [How to Configure](https://webstack.wikimint.com/docs/configuration)
 - [FAQ](https://webstack.wikimint.com/docs/faq)

-## About Me
+## About the developer

-I’m **Selvakumaran Krishnan**, a web developer who loves making web development easier for everyone.
+**Selvakumaran Krishnan**, is a software developer and computer programmer who loves making web development easier for everyone.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/selvakumaran-krishnan).

 ## License Info